Forneus-1901/VoterRolls_Download_Automation/README.md

 **Objective**:
 Automate the process of downloading voter rolls from the given URL using Selenium WebDriver.

+**Write a selenium script to download voter roll from this URL:** https://ceotserms2.telangana.gov.in/ts_erolls/rolls.aspx

 **Requirements**:
 1. Set up Selenium WebDriver for Chrome.
 2. Navigate to the given URL.